philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 }
 {% endhighlightjs %}

-In classical object-oriented programming, when one class extends another, the extending class inherits all of the properties and methods of that class.
+In classical object-oriented programming, when one class extends another, the extending class inherits all of the properties and methods of the base class.

 If you look at the compiled CSS, you can see that Sass tries to accomplish this by adding `.button-primary` to the `.button` definition.
 In fact, Sass will look through the entire stylesheet and every selector that mentions `.button` will get `.button-primary` appended to the end, making sure it gets those properties as well.